-INTEREST RATE RISK IN THE BANKING BOOK
+RATE OF RETURN RISK IN THE BANKING BOOK

-IRRBB is defined as the current and potential risk to the Group's earnings and economic value arising from movement of interest rates / profit rates.
+RORBB is defined as the current and potential risk to the Group's earnings and economic value arising from movement of profit rates.

-IRRBB Management
+RORBB Management

-Our Group manages its banking book exposure of fluctuations in the interest rates/profit rates through policies established by GALCO.
+Our Group manages its banking book exposure of fluctuations in the profit rates through policies established by GALCO.
 The GALCO is a board-delegated committee which reports to the GRCC.
-IRRBB undertaken by our Group is governed by an established risk appetite that defines the acceptable level of risk to be assumed by our Group.
+RORBB undertaken by our Group is governed by an established risk appetite that defines the acceptable level of risk to be assumed by our Group.
 The risk appetite is established by the Board.
-With the support from ALM COE under Group Risk, and CBSM under Group Finance, our GALCO is responsible for steering Group's balance sheet and hedging strategies, the overall interest rate risk/rate of return risk in the banking book profile and ensuring that such risk profile is within the established risk appetite.
-Treasury & Markets together with Capital & Balance Sheet Management are responsible for the day-to-day management of exposures and gapping activities, including execution of hedging strategies.
+With the support from ALM COE under Group Risk, and CBSM under Group Finance, our GALCO is responsible for steering the Group's balance sheet and hedging strategies, the overall rate of return risk in the banking book profile and ensuring that such risk profile is within the established risk appetite.
+Rate of return risk in the banking book exposure based on balance sheet forecasts and relevant risk drivers are projected to help in business and hedging strategies planning.
+Treasury & Markets, together with Capital & Balance Sheet Management, are responsible for the day-to-day management of exposures and gapping activities including execution of hedging strategies.

-IRRBB is measured by:
+RORBB is measured by: